 If you retire on work-related disability, you will receive a refund of your member contribution account balance in addition to a monthly benefit.
-The monthly benefit calculation will be adjusted first by any primary Social Security benefits you are eligible to receive:
+The monthly benefit is calculated first based on your eligibility for Social Security disability benefits:

+If you qualify for Social Security disability benefits, the work-related guaranteed benefit will be equal to 50% of your average final compensation .
+You will receive the guaranteed benefit or the full VRS formula amount described in “Non-Work-Related Disability Retirement Benefit,” whichever is higher.

-If you are eligible for a full Social Security benefit, the VRS work-related guaranteed benefit will be equal to 50 percent of your average final compensation.
+If you do not qualify for Social Security disability benefits, the guaranteed benefit will be equal to 66⅔% of your average final compensation.
 You will receive the guaranteed benefit or the full VRS formula amount, whichever is higher.
-Select Non-Work Related Disability Retirement Benefit from the right column for more information.

-If you are not eligible for a full Social Security benefit and your SSDI claim is denied, the VRS work-related guaranteed benefit will be equal to 66⅔ percent of your average final compensation.
-You will receive the guaranteed benefit or the VRS formula amount, whichever is higher.
-You must submit a copy of your SSDI denial letter or your letter appealing the denial with your VRS disability retirement application.
-For more information, call the Social Security Administration toll free at 1-800-772-1213 or visit the Social Security Administration Web site.

-The benefit amount will then be adjusted by any workers' compensation benefits you receive:
+The benefit amount is then offset by any workers’ compensation benefits you receive:

-If your workers' compensation benefit is equal to or greater than your VRS disability retirement benefit, you will not receive a VRS benefit unless your workers' compensation benefit is reduced or ends.
+If your workers’ compensation benefit is equal to or greater than your VRS disability retirement benefit, you will not receive the VRS benefit unless your workers’ compensation benefit is reduced or ends.